CodingCatDev/amplify-jamstack-cloudinary-video/tutorial/Amplify your JAMStack with Video 9e43c4db9f0e4d91b8e0e6cb4e493c8a.md

 e, description)
 ```

-When prompted "Do you want to edit the schema now? (y/N)" you can select yes...just be warned that this will open your default editor for the single file.
+When prompted "Do you want to edit the schema now? (y/n)" you can select yes...just be warned that this will open your default editor for the single file.
 I prefer to look at the project in its entirety so I choose no and instead run the below command, opening everything in VSCode.

 ```
 code .
 ```

 There are a lot of files/directories starting to stack up in our project.
 Everything for our backend that we are creating will be located in the `amplify` directory.
-In order to find your newly created schema look in `amplify/backend/api/amplifyjamstackcloud/schema.graphql` .
+In order to find your newly created schema, look in `amplify/backend/api/amplifyjamstackcloud/schema.graphql` .
 Here you should see the below schema.

 ```graphql
 type Todo @model {